 Create initial replica—When you configure a resource as a member of a protection group, you are prompted to create an initial replica of the data.
 This initial replica creates a baselines copy of the protected data.
 This baseline replica is used to create a recovery point, and when DPM synchronizing data changes and differences.

+Create recovery point—As DPM synchronizes, it creates recovery points from which data can be retrieved if needed.
 DPM creates recovery points for file data by taking a shadow copy of the replica on a schedule that you configure.
 For application data, each synchronization and express full backup creates a recovery point.

-You recover data from available recovery points by using the Recovery Wizard in DPM Administrator Console.
+Recover data—You recover data from available recovery points by using the Recovery Wizard in DPM Administrator Console.
 When you select a data source and point in time from which to recover, DPM notifies you if the data is on tape, whether the tape is online or offline, and which tapes are needed to complete the recovery.

 For additional resources, see Information and Support for System Center 2012.